Many new clients bring us original or copy documentation relating to their spouse’s or partner’s financial or personal position.

 The Court of Appeal’s 2010 decision in the case of Tchenguiz & Others v Imerman has made it more difficult to use or rely upon such documents.

 This note has been prepared to provide guidance about what should be done with such documentation.

-3. If paperwork has been left openly around a shared home, we will be able to consider the contents of the documentation but we will not be able to withhold the fact that we have had sight of the paperwork.
+If paperwork has been left openly around a shared home, we will be able to consider the contents of the documentation but we will not be able to withhold the fact that we have had sight of the paperwork.
 Your spouse or partner will need to be made aware that we have such documents/knowledge at an early stage.
-We will advise you that it is unacceptable to ‘ambush’ your partner with information from such documents and a court may criticise you and this firm if such tactics are employed.
+We will advise you that it is unacceptable to “ambush” your partner with information from such documents and a court may criticise you if such tactics are employed.

-5. In divorce, and most other financial cases, your spouse/partner will have an obligation to give you full information of his or her financial position.
-Documents obtained from the sources specified in 1 above risk being rendered inadmissible in court in some circumstances.
-However, documents that disclose criminal activity or which are publically obtainable (e.g. a Grant of Probate) are likely to be admissible in court in any event.
+In divorce, and most other financial cases, your spouse/partner will have an obligation to give you full details of his or her financial position.
+Documents obtained from the sources specified in one above risk being rendered inadmissible in court in some circumstances.
+However, documents that disclose criminal activity or which are publicly obtainable (e.g. a Grant of Probate) are likely to be admissible in court in any event.
 It is likely that documentation that has to be provided in the course of a usual disclosure exercise will also be admitted in court.
-(For details of such documentation see our Briefing Note in relation to Financial Procedures on Divorce.)
+For details of such documentation see our Briefing Note in relation to Financial Procedures on Divorce.